bbeckenb/getvocaltogov-frontend/README.md

 For ease of finding a User's bookmarked Posts, the User simply has to navigate to their 'Profile' page and select 'Posts Bookmarked' on the secondary navbar.
 This will show the User a list of their Bookmarked posts from most recently created to least recently created.

 **Posts Bookmarked**
-Posts Bookmarked shows a logged in User all of the Posts they have bookmarked (more on that later)
 ![Posts Bookmarked](src/images/postsBookmarked.png)

 <a name="BTFeatures"></a>